-The 2 piece rod conveniently breaks down into pieces to about 3.5 feet.
+The two piece rod conveniently breaks down into pieces to about 3.5 feet.
 Perfect for throwing it into the back seat of a car when you are low on space.
 You need room for that huge tackle box, right?

 The price is one of the rods greatest assets.

 If you are on a budget, you can get multiple rods for different fishing scenarios.
 The 5’-6” ultra light rod is great for freshwater fishing for panfish.
-The action is fast and sensitive so even a small fish won’t steal your bait undetected.
+The action is fast and sensitive, so even a small fish won’t steal your bait undetected.

-For kayak fishing for slightly bigger game, you can get yourself a 6’ medium action setup.
+For kayak fishing for the slightly bigger game, you can get yourself a 6’ medium action setup.
 That’s what I use from my kayak with great results.
-For bottom fishing, it can’t be beat.
+For bottom fishing, it can’t be beaten.
 The medium rating means you have a bit of backbone.
 That lends some confidence that it’s strong enough for the job if you end up with some larger species.
 I’ve even caught some decent sized striped bass with this setup.

 That previous tautog excursion already mentioned had me wishing that I had a 6’-6” medium heavy rod for a little bit of a stiffer action.

-For lake fishing for salmon, or pier fishing for bluefish, there is the 7 foot medium rod.
+For lake fishing for salmon, or pier fishing for bluefish, there is the 7-foot medium rod.
 The composite graphite construction gives you insurance that you can fight a decent sized fish and not worry about the rod snapping.

 The medium rating has a big bend to it when you hook up with a fish.
 That little bit of lightness is great for fighting salmon, for instance, when you want to wear the fish out before trying to get it on deck.

 These rods are not only built to perform, they are built for fun.
 It is a blast using light tackle to fight a fish.
-Seeing that bend on the rod even when you have a 3 pound sea bass on the hook makes it feel like you are offshore fishing for tuna!
+Seeing that bend on the rod even when you have a 3-pound sea bass on the hook makes it feel like you are offshore fishing for tuna!